-Responses can only be given during the assigned class time (no email responses allowed; this is not negotiable unless there is medical justification).
-If you have to miss a discussion for one of the reasons listed below, your grade will be averaged over the assignments that you did complete (e.g., if you attend 9 of the 10 discussions and get 15/18 points (83%), your grade will be adjusted to 16% out of 20).
+Responses can only be given during the assigned class time (no email responses allowed - please do not ask; this is not negotiable).
+If you have to miss a discussion for one of the reasons listed below, your grade will be averaged over the assignments that you did complete (e.g., if you attend 9 of the 10 discussions and get 15/18 points (83%), your grade will be adjusted to $16^{2}/{3}$ out of 20).
 This accommodation in the grading will apply only in the following circumstances: